secretstartups/handbook/job-families/marketing/brand-leadership/index.html.md

 This role is a leader on the corporate marketing team who will provide vision for a team of creatives that are inspired to take GitLab to the next level.
 This role will set the GitLab brand vision and work to execute the strategy across various mediums.

-The Manager, Brand Growth reports to the VP, Corporate Marketing.
+The Director, Brand reports to the VP, Corporate Marketing.

 #### Director, Brand Job Grade